Taking The Right Steps After A Car Accident in Washington, D.C.

 Following these steps can help you avoid an auto accident, as well as ensure you are prepared if an accident does occur.

 Need Legal Help after a Car Accident?
-Call Our Car Accident Attorney in DC, Maryland, and Virginia
+Call Us!

-If you or a loved one has been injured in a Washington, D.C. area auto accident, it is important to contact an accident attorney who can assist you in pursuing a personal injury or wrongful death lawsuit as soon as possible.
+If you or a loved one has been injured in a Washington, D.C. area auto accident, it is important to contact an attorney who can assist you in pursuing a personal injury or wrongful death lawsuit as soon as possible.
 Timing matters after an accident to preserve necessary evidence that can otherwise be lost.

-If you are in need of assistance, call an accident lawyer at Koonz, McKenney, Johnson, DePaolis & Lightfoot, L.L.P.
-Our DC car accident lawyers are available to answer any questions you may have about accident that occur in or around the District, Virginia or Maryland.
+If you are in need of assistance, call a lawyer at Koonz, McKenney, Johnson, DePaolis & Lightfoot, L.L.P.
+Our lawyers are available to answer any questions you may have about accidents that occur in or around the District, Virginia or Maryland.
 Contact our personal injury law firm by filling out a free claim review form or by calling our law office nearest you today.